huozhi/bunchee/README.md

   </a>
 </p>

-**bunchee** is a zero configuration bundler makes bundling JS/TS library effortless.
-It's built on top of Rollup and SWC ⚡️, allowing you to focus on writing code and generating multiple bundles (CommonJS or ESModule) at the same time.
+---

+**bunchee** is a zero-configuration bundler designed to streamline package building by adhering to the `exports` field in your **package.json**.
+Powered by Rollup and SWC ⚡️, it generates output based on your config, supporting both CommonJS and ESModules.

-It uses the standard exports configuration in `package.json` as the only source of truth, and uses entry file conventions to match your exports and build them into bundles.
+By using the standard `exports` configuration as the single source of truth, **bunchee** automatically aligns entry file conventions with your exports, ensuring seamless and efficient builds.

 ## Quick Start